 Now, let’s tackle the particulars – here are some top tips for staying warm and comfortable on your journey.
 This isn’t a complete cruise packing list; rather, these are curated cruise packing tips to help you pack light and set sail in style on your next cruise.

 Merino Wool: The Ideal Base Layer

-Merino wool is the perfect base layer for an Alaska cruise because of its adaptability, versatility and comfort.
-The material, spun from Merino sheep’s wool, is one of those rare fabrics that is both insulating and breathable.
+Merino wool is the perfect base layer for an Alaska cruise because of its adaptability, versatility, and comfort.
+The material, spun from Merino sheep’s wool, is one of those rare fabrics that is insulating and breathable.
 In cold climates, it traps your body heat, keeping you warm.
 In warmer weather, merino wool is breathable, allowing your body heat to escape to keep you cool.
-It’s a marvel of nature that no synthetic material can imitate.
+It’s a marvel of nature that no synthetic material can imitate when it comes to helping maintain a comfortable body temperature.
 Moreover, the material is incredibly soft – a far cry from the rough wools you remember wearing as a kid.

 Continue Layering with a Sophisticated Middle Layer

 Now might be the perfect time to talk about layering.
 Rather than packing a single, bulky outer garment, like a down coat, it’s better to pack multiple, thinner layers for an Alaska cruise.
 In all likelihood, your journey will experience some temperature fluctuation; packing layers is a more versatile way to travel since it allows you to adjust for each dip or hike in temperature.

 With your base layer taken care of, you can turn your attention to the middle layer, which typically consists of a sweater, sweatshirt, zip-up jacket and pants.